mbianchidev/mbianchidev/note-to-recruiters.md

   - I'm doing meaningful work - e.g. sustainability, children education...
   - you are a pre-seed/seed startup, I really dig the idea, plus your founder(s) and if you offer me some equities. _Series A+ gets the full price, sorry._

-I'm oepn to full-time with some flexibility and limitations to be discussed on a case-by-case basis.
+I'm open to full-time with some flexibility and limitations to be discussed on a case-by-case basis.

 ## Specific to recruiters or companies in search of an employee